zertrin/clikraken/README.md

 clikraken generate_settings > ~/.config/clikraken/settings.ini
 ```

+Alternatively, you can set a path in the environment variable `CLIKRAKEN_USER_SETTINGS_PATH` to override the default user settings file location.

 ## Usage

-If installed in a virtualenv, activate it first: `source ~/.venv/clikraken/bin/activate` (When you are done using clikraken, you can deactivate the virtualenv with `deactivate`.)
+If installed in a virtualenv, don't forget to activate it first: `source ~/.venv/clikraken/bin/activate` (When you are done using clikraken, you can deactivate the virtualenv with `deactivate`.)

 This command line client works by calling subcommands with their respective options and arguments (similar to git).